The coalition government has made it well known it expects departments to cut roles. We break down the numbers as they currently stand.

 Where does this leave us?

 A number of ministries have yet to announce proposed job cuts, but more will be on the way.
-In the meantime, totalling up the proposed cuts that we know of comes to about 2,525 which remains below the 6.5-7.5% figure – and significantly lower than David Seymour’s desired total of 15,000.
-Some other ministries went through earlier rounds of restructuring, meaning the number of roles being disestablished could actually be higher (Stuff has the figure at just over 3,000, as of April 18).
+In the meantime, totalling up the proposed cuts listed above comes to about 2,730 which remains below the 6.5-7.5% figure – and significantly lower than David Seymour’s desired total of 15,000.
+Some other ministries went through earlier rounds of restructuring, meaning the number of roles being disestablished could actually be higher, not to mention the cancellation of proposed water reforms that led to hundreds of roles being cut (Stuff has the total figure at over 3,500, for example).
 And there are many more departments still to make public how they intend to save money.